 Where Dallas women should be on the lookout for quality men.

-I didn’t learn that much about life watching The Hills on MTV, but the sentient Steve Madden slide that is Audrina Patridge did offer some advice that stuck with me once: you should always dress up no matter where you go, because you never know who you’ll meet.
+I didn’t learn that much about life watching The Hills on MTV, but the sentient Steve Madden slide that is Audrina Patridge did offer some advice that stuck with me: you should always dress up no matter where you go, because you never know who you’ll meet.

 I don’t always succeed, but it’s something to think about.
 Especially when there are eligible singles strewn about local grocery stores.
 “Bars and restaurants aren’t always the best places to look.
 Go to Whole Foods or gourmet grocery stores between 5-8pm, because that’s when everyone’s coming after work,” says Sullivan.